cobendaniel/SAS-procs-in-Python/README.md

 Minor changes:
 1. Made a slight change to the no_answers list to include "NO" as well (was not included in v2.0)

+Planned changes:
-Have yet to make any progress on the multiple variables problem.
+1. Have yet to make any progress on the multiple variables problem.

+# A - 4 Tabulateion Function v4.0

+Major changes:
+1. Added a confirmation option that prints out the final table.
+Once final table parameters are confirmed, inputting "yes" in the final input window will print the table, whereas if "no" is inputted, the function will restart from the beginning.

+Planned changes:
+1. Add in the option to analyze multiple variables.
+2. Add in a redo function that allows user to restart the function from the beginning if deemed necessary.

 # B. Proc Freq in Python (Current Version: 1.0)